 - These courses fulfill requirements in both the undergraduate and graduate degree programs during the senior year

 - For the remainder of the Master’s Program students will be enrolled in the graduate school and will pay graduate tuition.
-For information about our graduate MA program visit here.
+For information about our graduate program visit here.

 Requirements for application:

 - Applicants must be undergraduate students in the second semester of their junior year (or equivalent).

 - Applicants must have taken at least 12 credits in history courses.

 - Students must have a minimum 3.2 cumulative GPA in all courses and a minimum 3.4 GPA in history courses.